-The childhood rite of passage of building a snowman is at the heart of this well-loved classic that has become as much a part of the festivities as mince pies and brandy butter.
+The childhood rite of passage of building a snowman is at the heart of this well-loved classic.
+Now celebrating its twentieth anniversary, the show that first melted hearts two decades ago has become as much a part of the festivities as mince pies and brandy butter.
 Grab your hat and scarf: the Snowman is back in town!

 There’s something intrinsically romantic and poetic about snowflakes falling in serene silence.
 And watching the tiny white spots floating dreamily down the stage curtains, we were transported into a pretty snowscape from the start.

 As the curtains rose, we could see our tingling sense of excitement echoed in the eyes of a young boy who awakes from a sleepy slumber to discover that the world had been covered in a thick white carpet (there’s a sugar sprinkling of snow from his window, but otherwise you have to use your imagination here).

 As he scrambles out of bed and swaps his cosy jimjams for his civvies, the lad is out the door before you can say ‘Frosty’, throwing imaginary snowballs (though you could still hear the crash of broken glass after one particularly exuberant throw) and kicking us snow flurries.
 He builds a magnificent snowman, adding his signature features, hat and scarf, before his fun day in the snow is over.

 The real magic begins when the young boy wakes in the middle of the night and can’t resist checking on his newly built snowman.
 Imagine his surprise – and delight – when his snowman has come to life and is ready for the adventure of a lifetime

 There are no words in this ballet-cum-theatrical-mime affair, but there’s plenty of gentle visual humour as the Snowman is invited to explore inside the boy’s house.
 His favourite place?
 Definitely the chill of the fridge, rather than the cosy fireside!